-Hammersmith and Fulham, like most local authorities, has faced significant financial challenges in recent years.
-The austerity agenda has triggered unprecedented cuts while at the same time demand for our services has increased.
+Hammersmith and Fulham, like most local authorities, continues to face significant financial challenges.
+The Government's austerity agenda has triggered unprecedented cuts while at the same time demand for our services has increased.
 During this time the importance of finance has only been reinforced as we look for ever more efficient ways to make diminishing resources go further.